konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 ---
 layout: post
-title: "Why model checking if we can do random walks?"
+title: "All you need is a simulator?
+Nope"
-date: 2026-03-04
+date: 2026-03-09
 author: Igor Konnov
 categories: testing model-checking
 tlaplus: true
 math: true
 shell: true
 python: true
-hidden: false
+hidden: true
 feed: true
 ---

 **Author:** [Igor Konnov][]

-**Date:** March 04, 2026
+**Date:** March 09, 2026

 **Punchline: Testing distributed protocols with random simulation and stateful property-based testing (PBT) is not enough!** Yes, running a simulator for days is better than doing manual testing or just running unit tests.
 But **you will miss states, which may expose bugs**. **Even on very small systems.** I have been saying exactly this to many software engineers.
 Many times.
 However, whiteboard arguments do not help.
-As humans, we have great trust in probabilities, and our intuitive understanding of randomness is often wrong.
+As humans, we have a great deal of trust in probabilities, and our intuitive understanding of randomness is often wrong.
 Hence, I am giving you concrete figures and plots in this blog post.
 I must admit that my own intuition was also wrong: I expected fewer random walks to be